thiagosommerfeld/Cloud-SOC-lab/README.md

 After the infrastructure was deployed, I added monitoring and attack simulation to validate the environment.

-I installed **Wazuh** on the Ubuntu server to centralize logs from the Windows machines, and I used **Sysmon** on the Domain Controller to capture detailed endpoint telemetry.
+I installed **Wazuh** on the Ubuntu server to centralize logs from the Windows machines, The Wazuh dashboard was accessed via **HTTPS over port 443**, providing secure encrypted access for log analysis and threat monitoring.

+I used **Sysmon** on the Domain Controller to capture detailed endpoint telemetry.
 This allowed me to observe authentication events, process creation, PowerShell activity, and suspicious commands in a single dashboard.

 To test the detection pipeline, I ran controlled offensive simulations using **Hydra** and **Atomic Red Team**.
 These tests generated events such as failed logons, successful RDP sessions, suspicious PowerShell execution, and local user creation.